openstack-archive/ansible-role-openstack-operations/README.md

 See `defaults/main.yml` for the dictionary of options to control logs that are fetched.

-## Cleanup Docker ##
+## Cleanup Container Items ##

 **WARNING:** This will delete images, containers, and volumes from the target system(s).

-To perform the most common cleanup tasks -- delete dangling images and volumes and delete exited or dead containers -- use the `cleanup_docker.yml` tasks file.
-This role includes a `docker_facts` module for enumerating images, volumes, and containers.
-The filtered lists (one each for images, containers, and volumes) returned by this module is used to determine which items to remove.
-The module accepts a list of `k=v` filter arguments that will be passed to the `-f` option of Docker.
+To perform the most common cleanup tasks --- delete dangling images and volumes and delete exited or dead containers --- use the `container_cleanup.yml` tasks file.

+This role includes modules for listing image, volume, and container IDs.
+The filtered lists (one each for images, containers, and volumes) returned by this module are used to determine which items to remove.
 Specifying multiple filters creates an `and` match, so all filters must match.

-See Docker guides for [images](https://docs.docker.com/engine/reference/commandline/images/#filtering), [containers](https://docs.docker.com/engine/reference/commandline/ps/#filtering), and [volumes](https://docs.docker.com/engine/reference/commandline/volume_ls/#filtering) for filter options.
+If using Docker, see these guides for [images](https://docs.docker.com/engine/reference/commandline/images/#filtering), [containers](https://docs.docker.com/engine/reference/commandline/ps/#filtering), and [volumes](https://docs.docker.com/engine/reference/commandline/volume_ls/#filtering) for filter options.

 ## Requirements ##

   - ansible >= 2.4

+If using Docker:

   - docker-py >= 1.7.0
   - Docker API >= 1.20

 ## Role Variables ##